 Tacoma Farmers Market at Point Ruston

-Enjoy stunning Puget Sound views as you shop for delicious local treats at the new market at Tacoma’s waterfront Point Ruston.
+Enjoy stunning Puget Sound views as you shop for delicious local treats at this impressive market at Tacoma’s waterfront Point Ruston.
 Kiddos can frolic in the Grand Plaza’s cool splash park (stay after dark and enjoy a water light show).
-For more fun, skip the parking and get there aboard Tacoma’s Downtown to Defiance Trolley!
+For more fun, skip the parking and get there by human power on the Wilson Way bridge and trail.

 Kids ready to be brave and try new produce?

 At the Bellevue Farmers Market, kids can join the Power of Produce (POP) Club and get rewarded for trying new foods — at least two bites!
 Kids earn stamps and credits that can be used to buy produce from participating vendors.
 POP Club is for ages 3–12 and it's free to join.
-The Bellevue Farmers Market takes places Thursday afternoons, May 17–Oct.
-11, in the parking lot of Bellevue Presbyterian Church.
+The Bellevue Farmers Market takes places Thursday afternoons in the parking lot of Bellevue Presbyterian Church.

 Editor's note: This article was originally published in 2018 and updated for 2022.